 Tequila and bats have a long-standing relationship.
-It isn’t that bats are margarita drinkers (although that would be kind of cool); bats are part of the process that turn agave flowers into tequila and mezcal.
-Bats, specifically long nosed bats, are agave pollinators.
+It isn’t that bats are margarita drinkers (although that would be kind of cool); bats are part of the process that turns agave flowers into tequila and mezcal.
+Bats, specifically long-nosed bats, are agave pollinators.

 Check out some of our favorite recipes with tequila: